How to travel between Takamatsu and Tokyo

 By night train

 Several highway bus companies operate night buses between Tokyo (Tokyo and Shinjuku Stations) and Takamatsu Station.
-The one way trip takes about ten hours and costs around 10,000 yen.
-A round trip ticket is available for around 19,000 yen and must be used within ten days.
+The one way trip takes about ten hours and costs between 6,000 and 14,000 yen depending on the date of travel.
 Online reservations can be made through Willer and Japan Bus Online.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.